rht-labs/tech-exercise/docs/1-the-manual-menace/9-git-with-gitlab.md

    > Make sure that Project Name is lower case and spaces are replaced with '-' so our automation doesn't break ;).

-   > Remember we are only making public repos with no branch protection or merge approval flows for sake of simplicity during the workshop, these are very important settings that always should be used where appropriate.
+   > Remember we are only making public repos with no branch protection or merge approval flows for sake of simplicity during the workshop.
+Branch Protection and atleast one review must be configured in production.

    ![import-Nordmart-review](images/import-nordmart-review.png)